 -

 Avoid Contamination: Contaminants can affect the volume and properties of a substance.
 Always use clean measuring tools and containers to avoid introducing impurities.
-Rinse glassware with distilled water before use and ensure that all materials are compatible with the substance being measured.
+Rinse glassware with distilled water before use and see to it that all materials are compatible with the substance being measured.

 -